matthewh900/Curatly/README.md

 An interactive web application for creating and managing art exhibitions, built with **Next.js** and **Supabase**.

-Users can log in, curate exhibitions with artworks from museum APIs, and share them with others.
+Users can log in, favourite artworks from museum APIs, and curate exhibitions from those artworks.
 Built with modular, component-based architecture and secure, user-level access.

 ---